dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

 ```

 ###### Switch statement
-Only String, byte, short, int, char (and their wrappers Byte, Short, Integer, Char) and enums can be a type of switch variable.
+Only `byte/short/char/int/String` (and their wrappers `Byte/Short//Character/Integer`) and enums can be a type of switch variable.
 All switch labels must be compile-time constants.
 The reason is that Java/C++/C implement switch as jump (branch) table, `TABLESWITCH` instruction in Java, where the location to jump to is effectively looked up in a table.
 Switch can be empty-bodied (not labels & default). `boolean/Boolean` - can't be used in switch statement, because only 2 values is possible and simple if/else should be enough.
 `long` can't be used in:
 * array index - because it's too much for continuous array, and max array size in java is `Integer.MAX_VALUE`
 * label in case statement - again problem is that long is too long, even int is too high value, but it's used because int is default value in java

 Variable declared inside `case` are visible throughout switch only if they are in order.
 As you see `a` is declared before it's used in second case, so it's valid, but `b` is used before it would be declared in second case, so it's invalid.
 ```java
 public class App {
     static public final void main(String[] args) {